niaRamaro/cuisine-a-donf/README.md

 # cuisine-a-donf

-A small POC for a university project
+A small POC for a university project.
+Used :
+- Typescript
+- Node.js
+- MongoDB
+- Docker

 ## Usage